-A railroad trackman works with a crew to install new railroad track and maintain existing railroad track.
+A railroad trackman works with a crew to install new railroad tracks and maintain existing railroad tracks.
 This crew physically removes and replaces damaged areas of the track, replaces or repairs switches, and cuts and installs new railroad tracks.
 These individuals routinely work with heavy machinery to adjust, install, restore, and repair all aspects of railroad tracks.

 Individuals working as trackmen are prone to sustain severe injuries due to the usual hazards of their job.
 Falls and mishaps with large equipment are only a few examples of how a railroad trackman can suffer severe injuries, many of which are life-threatening.
 Fortunately, these injuries to a trackman may be compensable under FELA.